levthedev/parser/README.md

 ##Parser
 This is a basic Markdown to HTML parser.
 I'm trying to build it to be as sleek and easily useable as possible - currently it clocks in at 25 lines of code.
 It converts headers of arbitrary size, paragraphs, strong tags, emphasis tags, and links to valid HTML.
-The next step is to tackle links with a title, ordered/unordered links, and a few other small things (maybe add support for code snippets?).
+The next step is to tackle special case links, ordered/unordered lists, and support for code snippets.